 The council follows the laws and rules about how people can be matched with available housing.

 The suggested changes will affect how social housing is allocated.
 If agreed, these changes will affect the entire local authority area.
-For more information on the proposed changes, view the Policy and Procedure document.

 When can people have their say?